Truveta Mapper: A Zero-shot Ontology Alignment Framework: Truveta Mapper (TM): Proposed approach for OM

 \subsection{Pre-training}

-\paragraph{SmartID generation.} An ontology can be represented in the form of a graph where each node represents a class, and the parent and child relations of the ontology serve as connections between classes.
-Based on this graph structure of each full ontology, some SmartIDs and SynonymIDs are generated for all the classes.
+\paragraph{Hierarchical-ID generation.} An ontology is represented in the form of a graph where each node represents a class, and the parent and child relations of the ontology serve as connections between classes.
+Based on this graph structure of each full ontology, hierarchical-IDs are generated for all the classes.
 These are constructed by starting from the root node, separated by ``-'' at each hierarchy level, and traversing through each node in that level as shown in Figure \ref{fig: smartids}.
 Following this method, a unique ID is generated for each path traversed.
 As such, for ontologies like SNOMED, where there are multiple paths between the root and any given class, there could be multiple IDs for that node.
-In such cases, the shortest ID is considered the SmartID of that node (highlighted in yellow in Figure \ref{fig: smartids}), while the other path IDs are considered its SynonymIDs.
+In such cases, the shortest ID is considered the hierarchical-ID of that node (highlighted in yellow in Figure \ref{fig: smartids}), while the other path IDs are considered its synonymIDs.
 Each node ID inherently captures the information of all its ancestors.
 This enables the model to trace from a broader class, starting from the root and getting more granular at each level, thus simplifying the translation task.

-\paragraph{Training.} After generating the SmartIDs, multi-task pre-training is done on full ontologies using MLM by randomly masking the nodes, enabling the model to learn the hierarchy and semantics.
-For each ontology, multiple tasks are included in the pre-training step to learn the relations between child and parent nodes, SmartIDs and SynonymIDs, labels, definitions, and synonym relations, as well as their associated SmartIDs (Figure \ref{fig: train_arch}).